XodiumSoftware/xCAD/README.md

 > :computer: **User-friendly Interface:** Navigate with ease through our intuitive interface, designed for both seasoned and novice drawers.

-> :triangular_ruler: **Supports Architectural, Structural, and Industrial projects:** Whether it’s architectural, structural, or industrial, AutoFrameCAD has got you covered.
+> :triangular_ruler: **Supports Architectural, Structural, and Industrial projects:** Whether it’s architectural, structural, or industrial, Dardania has got you covered.

 > :hourglass_flowing_sand: **Time-saving and Efficient:** Say goodbye to repetitive tasks and hello to efficiency, saving you valuable time.

 > :white_check_mark: **Currently supports:** `AutoCAD` · `BricsCAD`

-As the coding landscape evolves, so will AutoFrameCAD.
+As the coding landscape evolves, so will Dardania.
 Expect ongoing updates and improvements to cater to diverse project needs.
-Your feedback, suggestions, and contributions are highly valued, let's make AutoFrameCAD even better together.
+Your feedback, suggestions, and contributions are highly valued, let's make Dardania even better together.

-Feel free to dive into the documentation to kickstart your journey with AutoFrameCAD.
+Feel free to dive into the documentation to kickstart your journey with Dardania.

 <div align="center"><h3>Built With</h3>